 People find they lack a proper vocabulary to define what is happening to them, and unaffected co-workers seem unable or unwilling to recognise the problem.

-This course opens the lid on otherwise unspoken toxic behaviour, and provides the terminology to recognize, identify and verbalise toxicity.
+This course opens the lid on otherwise unspoken toxic behaviour and provides the terminology to recognise, identify and verbalise toxicity.

-The various roles of the organization, the law, and individuals to protect people from workplace toxicity will be discussed.
+The various roles of the organisation, the law, and individuals to protect people from workplace toxicity will be discussed.

 You will learn about psychological tools and techniques to recognise and protect yourself and be introduced to self-repair strategies to facilitate better mental health.